Captain America 4 | Harrison Ford confirmed as General Ross

 SEE MORE

-There is anticipation for a cameo from Emily VanCamp as Sharon Carter/Merchant in Power.
+There is anticipation for a cameo from Emily VanCamp as Sharon Carter/Merchant of Power.

 We recently had confirmation that Julius Onah was chosen for the direction.